 Brake caliper seized?
 This is a common problem, but fortunately it's one that often can be fixed right in your driveway, with a minimum of tools.
 When this happens, typically one or both of the slide pins have become seized in the brake caliper mounting bracket.
+In this post we'll focus on the slide pins.

 They seize for a few reasons; heat from the brakes, water and salt getting past the rubber seal, lack of maintenance...